17-7676387-C-T

 Variant summary

 The NM_000546.6(TP53):c.91G>A(p.Val31Ile) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.000156 in 1,613,564 control chromosomes in the GnomAD database, including 4 homozygotes.
 In-silico tool predicts a benign outcome for this variant.
-12/20 in silico tools predict a benign outcome for this variant.
+12/21 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. V31F) has been classified as Uncertain significance.

 Frequency